Class of 2026

 Mariam Mostamandy, MD

-Medical School: Univeristy of Arizona
+Medical School: University of Arizona

-Matched: Radiology at Riverside Community
+Advanced Match: Radiology at Riverside Community

 Hobbies: I enjoy hiking the lush Northern Californian trails, buying books faster than I can read them, opening time with family and friends